jlmelville/smallvis/docs/largevis.md

 iris_lv <- smallvis(iris, method = list("largevis", normalize = TRUE, gamma = 10 / nrow(iris) ^ 2, gr_eps = 0.1), eta = nrow(iris) / 100, perplexity = 40, g2tol = 1e-7, min_cost = -Inf, exaggeration_factor = 10, Y_init = "spca")
 ```

-This uses a data-dependent learning rate of $\eta = N / 100$ and
+This uses a data-dependent $\gamma = 10 / N^2$ and learning rate of
+$\eta = N / 100$, although a fixed $\eta = 100$ works nearly as well for this
-$\gamma = 10 / N^2$.
-With the `exaggeration_factor = 10`, this means that the
+combination of $\epsilon$ and $\gamma$.
+With the `exaggeration_factor = 10`,
-repulsion weight in the gradient will be $1 / N$ (remember that the repulsion
+this means that the repulsion weight in the gradient will be $1 / N$ (remember
-weight is $\gamma N$ in the normalized version of LargeVis) during early
+that the repulsion weight is $\gamma N$ in the normalized version of LargeVis)
-exaggeration, which is approximately the initial t-SNE repulsion weight.
-After
+during early exaggeration, which is approximately the initial t-SNE repulsion
-early exaggeration the repulsion is reduced by a factor of 10, but remains well
+weight.
+After early exaggeration the repulsion is reduced by a factor of 10, but
-below the repulsion weight of around 0.05-0.3 that t-SNE achieves with these
+remains well below the repulsion weight of around 0.05-0.3 that t-SNE achieves
-datasets and settings.
-So I anticipate that the LargeVis results will be
+with these datasets and settings.
+So I anticipate that the LargeVis results will
-comparable to, but more compressed than, the t-SNE results.
+be comparable to, but more compressed than, the t-SNE results.

 ### iris